 The required 4 hours of coursework must address the following:

 - National Electrical Code, as adopted under Title 8, Occupations Code §1305.101, or the current version of the National Electrical Code, as approved by the National Fire Protection Association (NFPA)

 Licensees may check their hours at the Continuing Education Courses Look Up.
-If the hours have not been reported, the licensee should contact the provider first to ensure that the hours are reported.
-If the reporting issue is not resolved, they have the option of filing a complaint.
+If the hours have not been reported, you should contact the provider first to ensure that the hours are reported.
+If the reporting issue is not resolved, you have the option of filing a complaint against the provider.

 If you have questions, please contact the Education and Examination division.